-In general, personal protective equipment is not necessary for rescuers, who must avoid inhaling the white cement dust and contact with the wet mixture or preparations containing it (concrete, mortar, plaster, etc.).
-If this is not possible, they must adopt the personal protective equipment referred to in section 8.
+No personal protective equipment is required for rescuers, who must avoid inhaling cement dust and contact with damp cement or preparations containing it (concrete, mortar, plaster, etc.).
+If this is not possible, they must use the personal protective equipment described in Section 8.